 The Runners World Half Marathon is one of the hardest half marathons I do.
 Oddly enough, even after running the 5k before, I seem to run one of my faster times, and I’ve run two of my top 10 half marathon times there.

 This year, my dad decided to run as well.
 We relaxed and had a relatively easy morning.

 Around 7 am, we walked to the start.
 I found the half-mile walk to be warm up enough.
 Between the 5k, warmup, cooldown and exploring downtown Bethlehem, I had put close to 13 miles on my legs the day before.
 I didn’t need any extra miles before the race.

-After going to the bathroom a few times, I found my way to start corral.
+After going to the bathroom a few times, I found my way to start corral near the Bethlehem Steel Complex.
 I was still wearing my leggings.
 As I tried to pull them off, they got stuck on my shoes, I fell, and my shoes came off.
 All of this two minutes before the race went off.
 I had already made a fool of myself.
 As I’m fumbling, the announcer called for us to move up and the 1:50 pacer moved in front of me.

 It all worked out, and I quickly made it to the appropriate place and started next to my friend Rosie.
 The course had a few changes around the start this year, and we looped around the steel mill area.
 It was tough to see the mile 12 marker before crossing mile 1, but I put it out of sight.

 I hit the first mile in 6:30.
 There was a huge pack of people in front of me, followed by just me.
 I laughed at myself in what I nicknamed: “The chase pack of 1”.
 I was hoping I would not be running the entire race alone, but whatever happened…happened.